 - Battery-powered flashlight: Keep several flashlights in easy-to-reach locations throughout the house.
 Perhaps one in each room, one in the kitchen, and one by the main entrance or door to your house.
 Remember to also store extra batteries and a battery backup.

-- Hand-cranked or battery-powered radio: A radio is one of the best ways to receive updates on the outage, especially if you don’t have a means to charge your phone.
+- Hand-cranked or battery-powered radio: A radio is one of the best ways to receive updates on the outage, especially if you don’t have the means to charge your phone.
 Set aside an additional pack of fresh batteries for your radio.

 - First aid kit: A first aid kit is important for treating wounds and preventing illness.
 Have all your medical supplies in the same place and within easy reach for you (keep it out of the reach of children).

 - Bug-out kit: Although most power outages don’t require you to evacuate, a bug-out kit should ideally contain the necessary supplies to get you through the first 72 hours following an emergency.